louieseno/flutter_pokedex/README.md

 ## Usage 📱

-This project contains 3 flavors:
+This project contains 3 flavors (only supported for iOS and Android):

 - development
 - staging
 - production

+_macOS_ flavor support has not been configured.

-To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:
+To run the desired flavor either use the launch configuration in VSCode or use the following commands:

 ```bash